tive6/msw-tools/README.md

 # msw-tools

-Msw-tools（Mock Service Worker Tools） is an interface data mock tool for local development and testing based on Msw.js and Svelte.
+Msw-Tools（Mock Service Worker tools） is a data Mock tool built based on MSW.JS and Svelte.
+It is used for data linkage between front and back end interfaces and functional testing of different data and different scenarios.

 ## Features